-At the federal level, when a new transit investment is eligible for funding under the discretionary New Starts program, FTA is strongly involved in determining the planning process and required performance measures.
-FTA also reviews and ranks competing projects, based on information provided in the planning documents, to determine their eligibility to receive funding under the New Starts program.
+At the federal level, when a transit investment is eligible for funding under the discretionary Capital Investment program, FTA is strongly involved in determining the planning process and required performance measures.
+FTA evaluates and rates competing projects, based on information provided by project sponsors, as part of its development of Capital Investment Program funding recommendations.

-State governments play a role in the transit planning process when State funding is needed and when the transit authority falls under the jurisdiction of state government.
+State governments play a role in the transit planning process when State funding is needed and when the transit authority falls under the jurisdiction of State government.
 In the land development process, the State may play a regulatory role in terms of determining compliance with State planning and environmental requirements.
 In some instances, the State may play an active role as a developer through an economic development arm.

-At the regional scale, MPOs and regional transit agencies typically develop plans for new transit capital projects such as new rail lines and intermodal facilities.
+At the regional scale, MPOs and regional transit agencies typically develop plans for new transit capital projects, such as new rail lines and intermodal facilities.
 Such plans generally involve planning at a geographic corridor level, involving a continuous strip of land lying in one or more municipalities.
 However, MPOs and transit agencies, with some notable exceptions, generally have little or no power to regulate land use or development patterns within a respective corridor.
 Local (municipal and county) governments oversee and administer the creation of master plans and zoning ordinances, which tend to be the main determinants of land use patterns.
 Planning and zoning bodies also review individual development plans and projects.
 Most local governments are ill-equipped to plan and implement major transit projects.
 In many instances, they are ill-equipped to determine whether site plans placed before them will complement existing and proposed transit investments.

-At the site plan level, developers and their consultants prepare plans for subdivisions and redevelopment sites, and largely determine what will be built, based on the market.
+At the site plan level, developers and their consultants prepare plans for subdivisions and redevelopment sites and largely determine what will be built based on the market.
 While the various levels of government frame the limits for planning and react to proposals, it is the developers who must originate the concepts and bring forth the ideas.
 Developers work in a time and moneyconstrained environment.
-Upfront costs for land, surveys, plans, and permits must be financed through developers' resources or through borrowing and may not be recouped until the project is completed.
+Upfront costs for land, surveys, plans, and permits must be financed through developers" resources or through borrowing, and may not be recouped until the project is completed.
 Concerns about auto traffic and parking will tend to dominate discussion about access to most development projects.
 Taking steps to make individual site plans compatible with proposed transit investments is likely to be viewed by developers as a time-consuming and expensive effort that ultimately yields little economic benefit to a development project.

-As shown in Table ES-I, a mismatch exists between the planning activities that support the decision-making for transit investments and those that support the decision-making for land use policy and development.
+As shown in Table IB-I, a mismatch exists between the planning activities that support the decision-making for transit investments and those that support the decision-making for land use policy and development.
 Jurisdictions having significant involvement in decision-making for one generally have little involvement in decision-making for the other, leading to a lack of understanding, prioritization, and coordination.